 You don’t need to adhere to any particular file naming structure when you create your favicon file, but make sure to use the link element to prevent the user’s browser from having to make multiple requests to find it.

-Your logo is the perfect starting point to create a favicon.
+Understandably, your logo is the perfect starting point to create a favicon.
 Study it, break it down into its component elements, and soon you’ll have a favicon to represent you so your brand is front and center for your users.